 Last but not least on my list of 20 fantastic gifts for travelers is the non-budget-friendly category of gifts that’ll run you $50 or more.
 However, I think there are some real gems in here that you shouldn’t miss!

-This annual national parks pass in the US costs $80 for anyone aged 16 and up, $20 for seniors aged 62 and up, or $80 for a lifetime pass for seniors.
+These annual national parks passes in the US costs $80 for anyone aged 16 and up, $20 for seniors aged 62 and up, or $80 for a lifetime pass for seniors.
 Each one is actually good for two people so you can gift it to a couple and they can use it together.

 I don’t go to $80 worth of national parks every year but Daniel and I have our fingers crossed for an epic US road trip in 2020 that’ll take us through the west and all the way up to Alaska.
 Yep, it’s a big dream but someone’s gotta do it.
 In a case like that, the Annual National Parks Pass can save some serious money for any traveler on your list.

 17. TSA PreCheck

 Five years for only $85?!
 When you think about how much time and mental energy TSA PreCheck will save the traveler in your life this is a great deal.

 In fact, the official TSA website says that “In July 2018, 94% of TSA Pre✓® passengers waited less than 5 min.”
 I WANT IT.

 Daniel is actually taking this course as we speak.
 Once it’s finished I’ll post his full review here as well but he has a lot of good things to say about it so far.

 This course is a great gift for travelers because it’s taught by a super experienced travel photographer who’s worked for National Geographic and the BBC among other big names.
 It’s eight weeks long and looks jam-packed full of real, helpful info.